 3) Acute dystonia typically occurs within hours or days of starting an antipsychotic or dose increase.
 It presents as involuntary muscular contractions or postures.
 Presentations include torticollis, oculogyric crisis (eyes rolling upwards), or laryngospasm.
 Laryngospasm is a medical emergency and should be treated immediately with IM or IV benztropine 1 to 2 mg.
 Outside of this emergent period, dystonia can be treated by a reduction in dose or a switch to an SGA or a low-potency FGA.
 If this is not possible, ongoing treatment with benztropine may be needed.

 4) Tardive dyskinesia occurs following chronic treatment with an antipsychotic (ie, months to years).
 It presents as involuntary and repetitive movements, such as choreoathetoid movements of the tongue, extremities, and trunk, but it can also manifest as grimacing, lip smacking, and chewing.
 Treatment is often limited, with the best evidence for switching to clozapine, although the risk-benefit balance must be taken into account.
-There are 2 medications recently approved by the US Food and Drug Administration (FDA) to treat tardive dyskinesia: valbenazine and deutetrabenazine.
+There are 2 medications approved in the recent years by the US Food and Drug Administration (FDA) to treat tardive dyskinesia: valbenazine and deutetrabenazine.

 2. Hyperprolactinemia presents with menstrual disturbances, galactorrhea, sexual dysfunction, and gynecomastia in men.
 Chronic elevations in prolactin levels may lead to reduced bone mineral density.
 It is most often associated with risperidone or paliperidone and can be treated by switching antipsychotics.
 If this is not feasible, augmentation with aripiprazole (a dopamine partial agonist) can be effective at reducing prolactin levels.